cyishere/find-a-movie/README.md

 # Find a Movie

-**What is this:** This is a web application using api and using localStorage to store the data.
+**What is this:** This is a web application using open api and using localStorage to store the data.

 I have difficulty on make a choice about which film to watch, so I made this simple app to help me make the decision.
 Here are the main features: